 If you are lucky as a reader, you will find there are a few little books that address issues as profoundly as they are attractive to read.
-This was one for me, placing it in the same rare category as Tony Judt's ## Fares the Land.
+This was one for me, placing it in the same rare category as Tony Judt's III Fares the Land.

-It poses - and answers eloquently in essay form - questions ranging from free will to the nature of consciousness, the place and misplacements of maths in reality, and the significance of pre-recorded announcements on Virgin trains, amongst others (and the last one isn't trivial either).
+It poses - and answers eloquently - questions ranging from free will to religion to the nature of consciousness, the place of maths in reality, and the significance of pre-recorded announcements on Virgin trains, amongst others (and the last one isn't trivial either).

 But of most interest to DFNHS readers will almost certainly be Chapter 4: 56 pages addressing the parlous state of the NHS.
 This essay charts the history of the Health and Social Care Act and the mis-perceptions and shadows shrouding its true nature, teasing apart the fallacies as powerfully as pointing out its remorseless progress in undoing our NHS.
-Chomsky's dire warning about privatisation-defund, denigrate, privatise-is expanded to explain the agenda of devolution.
+Chomsky's dire warning about privatisation - defund, denigrate, privatise - is expanded to explain the agenda of devolution.
 The driver to this, increasing wealth for the already obscenely wealthy, is explained, and we are left in no doubt as to who to blame: Hunt et al.

 The narrative is above all one of personal discovery.
 It lends this a sincerity that makes it all the more creative and undeniable.
 Of campaigning.

 Of people coming together to fight "the monster".

-Of trying to get the message across "on the streets".
+Of trying to get the message across "on the

+streets".
 I was left feeling vindicated, encouraged and with my anger refreshed.
+A great little book, befitting Professor Tallis's impressive polymath career.